How to Unstick a Dog after Mating? – Itsaboutdog

 Why Do Dogs Get Stuck with Each Other?

-We all know that almost all dog breeds get stuck with each other after completing the process of mating.
+We all know that almost all dog breeds get stuck with each other after completing the mating process.

-It happens naturally and is the last step that occurs with the dog when they are about to complete their mating.
+It happens naturally and is the last step with the dog when they are about to complete their mating.

-The fact responsible for the dogs getting stuck with each other is the swelling of the bulbus glandis within the female genital tract.
+The fact that the dogs get stuck with each other is the swelling of the bulbous gland within the female genital tract.

-When the dogs undergo the process of mating, the blood rushes into the base of the penis between the intercourse, which makes the gland, the bulbus glands, swell in size, due to which the penis of the male gets enlarged and gets stuck within the female genital tract.
+When the dogs undergo the process of mating, the blood rushes into the base of the penis during intercourse, which makes the gland, the bulbous glands, swell in size, due to which the penis of the male gets enlarged and gets stuck within the female genital tract.

 For How Long Do the Dogs Stay Stuck with Each Other?